Nashoba-Robotics/2016-Camera-Code/readme.md

 The code for the 2016 robot.

-It runs on a Jetson TK1.
+It runs on a Jetson TK1 or Raspberry Pi.

 It uses OpenCV to identify the target.

-camera_calibration.cpp uses a chessboard pattern to find a calibration matrix that is used to calibrate the camera.

 **Compilation**
-install opencv 2.4.* and raspicam (www.uco.es/investiga/grupos/ava/node/40
+Install opencv 2.4.x
+Install raspicam (www.uco.es/investiga/grupos/ava/node/40) and enable USE_RASPICAM in camera.cpp if you want to use the raspicam

+Run `make camera` to compile.

+**Running**

+Run `make run` or `./build/camera`.

+**Clean up build**

-Run ./compile.sh
+Run `make clean`

+This shouldn't ever need to be done.

 **Overclocking Raspberry Pi**
 In /boot/config.txt, add the lines